Admissions: International Students

 All international applicants are encouraged to apply as early as possible to allow sufficient time to receive all the necessary documents and to process and assess the application.

-International applications are accepted for the Fall and Spring semester.
-We encourage all international applicants to send in their documents at least six months prior to the start of the semester applying to.
+International applications are accepted for the fall and spring semester.
+We encourage all international applicants to send in their documents at least six months prior to the start of the semester for which they are applying.
+To apply, complete a Graduate Degree Application and use program name: Data Science (MPS)

 - Apply online